University of Wisconsin–Madison

 Introduction

-Gaze-based Language Evaluation and Access in Motor Disability (GLEAM) wants to come up with a better way of assessing language skills in children who have severe motor and communication difficulties.
+In the Gaze-based Language Evaluation and Access in Motor Disability (GLEAM) project, we are examining eye gaze-based methods for assessing language knowledge and language learning in children who have severe motor and communication difficulties.

 Goals

 Thanks to new technology, many children who have difficulties with speech are finding other ways to express themselves!
 By enrolling in this study, you are helping us examine receptive language skills in children with severe motor impairment and speech impairment for the very first time.
-This will make a real difference for other children, families, and healthcare providers.
+This will make an important difference for other children, families, and healthcare providers.

 (FAQ) Frequently Asked Questions